mehrshaddarzi/wp-trait/README.md

 ## Collection Class

-This package has list of wordpress helper class, that you can uses.
+This package has list of WordPress helper class, that you can use it.

 ### Post